PulliamLab-UFL/LabHandbook/labMeetings.md

 ## Expectations

 All [lab members and affiliates](http://pulliamlab.org/people) are expected to attend lab meetings whenever possible and to lead 1-2 meetings per year.
-Long-distance lab members and those who are traveling should plan to attend via [Skype](http://skype.com).
+Long-distance lab members and those who are traveling should plan to attend via [Google Hangouts](https://plus.google.com/hangouts/_/event/cdve2cmnj0c0rr3re5o2dq1s0i0).
+If you need access to the lab hangout, please email [Dr. Pulliam](http://pulliamlab.org/people/pulliam) with your Google username.
+It is the responsibility of any lab member who intends to participate in a lab meeting remotely to coordinate with the presenter to ensure that this will be possible.

 ## Schedule